FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 What is the earliest sign of micro SaaS founder burnout?

-The earliest sign is emotional flattening — wins stop feeling exciting, churn bothers you more than it should, and the product feels like a job rather than something you built.
-This typically appears months before productivity visibly declines.
-Most founders miss it because they interpret it as a normal plateau.
+The earliest sign is emotional flatness — wins stop feeling exciting, cancellations bother you more than they should, and the product feels like a job rather than something you built.
+This usually shows up months before your work output visibly drops.
+Most founders miss it because they think it's just a normal plateau.

 +